Victoria Fernandes

-Victoria "Mummy" Fernandes (26 July 1934 – 7 September 2019) was an Indian politician from Goa, who represented the St. Cruz Assembly constituency for four terms.
+Victoria Fernandes (26 July 1934 – 7 September 2019), also known as Mummy, was an Indian politician who represented the St. Cruz Assembly constituency for four terms.

 Early and personal life

 Victoria Fernandes was born in Curtorim on 26 July 1934 and had an identical twin sister.
 Her parents considered their birth as a blessing by Saint Anne, whose feast is celebrated around that day.
 Her father was a range forest officer.
 She spent most of her childhood in Belgaum.
 Her journeys with her father in the jungles of North Canara, during which she saw the poor condition of the tribals there, inspired her to serve people.

 Fernandes grew up getting inspired by the stories of Saint Maria Goretti, Joan of Arc, Rani of Jhansi and Florence Nightingale.
 She initially decided to be a nun.
 She then decided to be a nurse and even passed the examination, when her marriage was fixed.

 At the age of 20, she married Romeo.
 She made sure that the marriage was on her terms, allowing no discussions about caste, creed or dowry.
 She later credited her husband with being supportive of her social and political work.
 They returned to Goa just before the liberation of Goa in 1961.

 Fernandes loved theatre and, despite her mother-in-law's objections and her own busy lifestyle, acted in a few plays.
 She would act in plays during the Legislators' Day celebrations.
 She made a cameo appearance in the film, Goonj.

 Politician Rodolfo Fernandes is her son.
 She had two sons and six daughters.